-- 9. Using the arrow keys, select the group you want to assign the GPIO Input to. - 10.
-Press SEL.

-Level and Edge appear in the display window.

-11. Using the arrow keys, select Level or Edge.
+- 9. Using the arrow keys, select the group you want to assign the GPIO Input to.
+Level and Edge appear in the display window. - 10.
+Using the arrow keys, select Level or Edge.

-To configure a GPIO Input to track its corresponding GPIO Output, do the following:
+To setup a GPIO Input to track its corresponding GPIO Output, do the following: